The purpose of this policy is to define the key areas of collecting interest of the Modern Records Centre and any limitations to its collections.

 The Centre was founded in October 1973 with the principal objectives of:

-The Modern Records Centre (MRC) collects records in the following areas:
+The Modern Records Centre (MRC) collects archive material (paper-based, photographic, audio-visual and digital material) in the following areas:

-• Papers of individuals containing significant information on any of these fields
+- Papers of individuals active in, closely related to or containing significant information on any of the above areas.

 Geographical and other constraints

 The focus of the Centre is on material relating to the United Kingdom.

 In general, industrial relations records strongly linked to a particular area have been collected by repositories within that area (e.g. Scottish labour movement records; Yorkshire woollen industry unions; Lancashire cotton industry unions).

 The guidelines of the Society for the Study of Labour History in relation to local labour records are in general adhered to and it is therefore recommended that local branch records are deposited with the appropriate local authority repository, with the exception of those received as part of a national headquarters deposit.

 The prior collecting interests of other repositories are respected (e.g. agricultural trade unionism at the Museum of English Rural Life, University of Reading).

 The Centre does not collect artefacts.
 These should be offered to a museum.
 The principal national collection of British trade union and labour movement artefacts (including banners, sashes, badges, etc) is held by the People's History Museum in Manchester.